EverestPhone/devops-homework/taskD/README.md

 | **S3 / Blob Storage** | Upload artifacts to AWS S3 or Azure Blob from the pipeline | No Git involvement; requires cloud credentials in Jenkins |
 | **Nexus / Artifactory** | Enterprise artifact repository — store `doc.tar.gz` with version metadata | Overkill for small projects; ideal for large organisations |

-For this homework, **Jenkins `archiveArtifacts`** is the most practical approach since the pipeline already archives `doc.tar.gz` — no Git storage is needed at all.

----

-*README generated for DevOps Engineer homework submission.*